Hermitage, Arkansas: Public schools

+The Southeast Arkansas Public Library operates the Hermitage Branch Library.

 Railroad

 Genesee & Wyoming owns the railroad that goes through Hermitage.
 The Fordyce & Princeton Railroad had purchased the railroad after the liquidation of Chicago, Rock Island and Pacific Railroad.
 The Genesee & Wyoming passes through Hermitage.
 The railroad runs from Tinsman to Crossett, Arkansas, (44 miles) via Banks, Arkansas, Craney, Hermitage, Arkansas, Ingalls, Arkansas, Vick, Arkansas, Broad, Emery, and Whitlow.
 In the past, a branch of the Warren and Saline River Railroad connected between Warren, Arkansas and the Chicago, Rock Island and Pacific Railroad just north of Hermitage.

-In the early 1900's, the Chicago, Rock Island and Pacific Railroad (CRI&PR) was built by Hermitage to allowed timber and lumber to move between the sawmills in Crossett to Fordyce.
+In the early 1900s, the Chicago, Rock Island and Pacific Railroad (CRI&PR) was built by Hermitage to allowed timber and lumber to move between the sawmills in Crossett to Fordyce.
 The Fordyce Lumber Company sawmills to The Crossett Lumber Company.
 Both companies were owned by Charles Warner Gates, John Wenzel Watzek and Edward Savage Crossett.
 On March 10, 1907, the Chicago, Rock Island and Pacific Railroad (CRI&PR) connected the town of Crossett to Fordyce.